joonashak/fillaridata/README.md

 Here's a random TODO list of things that could be improved:

-* Add logging and info output about successful execution.
 * Add HSL's GraphQL API as a source.
 * Refactor logging and output functionality to its own module.
 * Add option to fetch only bike data.